adityasingh-lab/adityasingh-lab.github.io/_posts/2024-12-24-apim-oauth-client-cred-simple.md

 ![](/assets/img/posts/2024-12-24-apim-oauth-client-cred-simple/postman-screenshot-token-validation-light.png){: .light }
 _Postman Screenshot of token validation_

-Please do comment yout thoughts and experience in API Management.
+Please do comment your thoughts and experience in API Management.

 — Keep Learning 😊